porras/midfielder/README.md

 ## Installing

-We recommend using Rubinious or JRuby, as they offer native threads.
-You can still use MRI, but many of the performance gains will probably be negleted.
+We recommend using Rubinius or JRuby, as they offer native threads.
+You can still use MRI, but many of the performance gains will probably be neglected.

 ## Ideas